 What are pre-tax and post-tax deductions?

 Before we dive into pre-tax and post-tax retirement contributions, let’s establish what pre-tax and post-tax deductions are.
-When a deduction is made from an employee’s paycheck before payroll taxes are taken out, this is known as a pre-tax deduction.
+When a deduction is made from an employee’s paycheck before certain payroll taxes are taken out, this is known as a pre-tax deduction.
 This lowers the tax liability of the employee.

 Any deductions made after an employee’s taxes are withheld are known as post-tax deductions.
-These types of deductions do not have an effect on the employer or employee’s tax liability.
+These types of deductions do not have an effect on the employer’s or employee’s tax liability.
 A key thing to note, post-tax deductions do not require future tax payments.

 Pre-tax retirement contributions

 There are some clear advantages for employees to contribute to their retirement plan on a pre-tax basis.
-First, employees will have additional income to invest, save and spend in the short-term.
+First, employees will have additional income to invest, save, and spend in the short-term.
 This is due to the fact that contributing a portion of their earnings before taxes are withheld lowers their federal and state income tax liabilities.
 Second, and in theory, employees will be in a lower tax bracket in retirement age.
 This will result in less taxes being withheld when withdrawals from the plan are made.
 Finally, employees are typically able to contribute more to their retirement accounts with pre-tax contributions as opposed to post-tax contributions since they have more disposal income in the short-term.

 Post-tax retirement contributions

 A post-tax retirement contribution is any amount paid by an employee into a retirement plan that is not tax-deferred.
 Examples of these plans include Roth 401(k)s and Roth IRAs.
-The amount that employee contributes is taken after the employee has paid taxes on their gross income.
-Since taxes are paid at time of contribution, no taxes are withheld when an employee withdraws money from their retirement plan.
+The amount that the employee contributes is taken after the employee has paid income taxes on their gross income.
+Since taxes are paid at the time of contribution, no taxes are withheld when an employee withdraws money from their retirement plan.

 A perk of post-tax retirement contributions is that the employee will not have to worry about paying taxes when withdrawals are made.
 If an employee believes that they will be in a higher tax bracket at the time of retirement, then post-tax contributions are more advantageous.
 Additionally, if an employee does not think they will have as much disposal income in the future, they may want to pay taxes now as opposed to paying taxes when withdrawals are made.